datacamp-content/courses-introduction-to-shell/chapter5.md

 it means that each file can be read and written by their owner (the first `rw-`), read by other people in the `staff` group (`r--`), and also read by everyone else on the machine (`r--`).
-(The first character is "-" for files and "d" for directories.)
+(The first character on each line is "-" for files and "d" for directories.)

 <hr>